-Investor decision making is key to ESG reporting.
-Climate change and depletion of resources mean investors, particularly younger ones, may consider sustainability as an important factor when making investment choices.
-Evidence based disclosure can help investors make conscious investment choices.
+Investor decision\making is key to ESG reporting.
+Climate change and depletion of resources mean investors, particularly younger ones, may consider sustainability as an important factor when making investment choices, and that issuers who provide disclosures in this area may benefit from more efficient access to capital.
+Evidence based disclosure can help investors make conscious investment choices by providing a more holistic view of an issuer's performance, risks and opportunities.
 Commentary indicates that more investors are asking questions about corporate responsibility and looking for evidence based answers when choosing where to invest.